-While living in Florida, she financially enabled her music pursuits by teaching elementary school and working as an accountant.
-In 2008, she relocated to New York with two suitcases in hand, moving into a tiny apartment with almost no furniture.
+While living in Florida, she financially enabled her music pursuits by teaching elementary school and working as an accounts payable clerk.
+Then, she relocated to New York with two suitcases in hand, moving into a tiny apartment with almost no furniture.
 Working a desk job by day, she pursued her musical dream at night.
 But the dream frustratingly did not materialize into reality.

 She wasn’t desperate for a record deal…she was desperate for the right situation.
 She walked away from several offers until she was in the right place to make a commitment.
-But Kerrie is grateful for the professional journey that led her to the Kerrie Roberts debut release.
-"The thing I’m so thankful for from all those heartbreaking years is realizing how much those experiences have prepared me for where I am now,” she says.
+But Kerrie is grateful for her professional journey.
+“The thing I’m so thankful for from all those different heartbreaks and disappointments is the realization of how much those experiences have prepared me for where I am now,” she says.

-Given the compassionate family and ministry that molded who Kerrie is, it is no surprise that her debut album displays as much heart and intellect as breathtaking talent.
+Given the compassionate family and ministry that molded who Kerrie is, it is no surprise that her work displays as much heart and intellect as breathtaking talent.
 Or that, thematically, it explores the raw nature of faith, hope and love.
 These are songs for the broken -- and truthfully, that’s each of us.

 Kerrie’s songs repeatedly speak to the reality of such heartache and heartbreak.
 “A lot of people eventually lose their faith when they expect Christianity to be all bright and shiny with a god who only answers their prayers with a ‘yes.’
-I wanted this album to be an honest reflection of the Christian life--that we serve a God who allows suffering but is with you through that suffering," she says.
+I wanted my music to be an honest reflection of the life.”

 This passion for authentic faith permeates Kerrie’s songwriting, informing every topic.
-Consider the emotively grand "Take You Away."
-With her dynamic vocal range and power on full display, Kerrie's unusual empathy not only beckons the wounded, it serves as a moving wake-up call to the church.
 She says, “If you’re someone who’s hurting, sometimes the local church is the last place you would want people to know the brokenness in your life, your weaknesses, or the mistakes you’ve made.
 Yet, despite the religious pretending that goes on sometimes, everyone has things they’re struggling with.
 Your church should be your family, where you can go and be safe, vulnerable, and taken care of.
 A healthy church is a church for the broken.”